 4) You will have costly procrastination

-If you do your one on ones right, you will create action items for both of you to follow up on before the next one on one (an app like Lighthouse helps you do this automatically).
-Action items help you make progress on things that matter and make sure you’re not just having a therapy or gripe session with team members.
+If you do your one on ones right, you will create action items for both of you to follow up on before the next one on one.
+Action items help you make progress on things that matter and make sure you're not just having a therapy or gripe session with team members.

 When you have a month to do something, there is plenty of time to put it off; you've literally got 4 weeks.
 The likelihood of you completely forgetting about it is much higher than if you knew you have to do it by next week.